raspberrypilearning/robot-antenna/en/step_6.md

 Let's make a cardboard robot to display the antenna you've made.

 + On a sheet of A4 paper, draw or print your own robot design.
 It doesn't have to be a person robot — maybe it could be a car or an animal!
-Make sure it has an antenna!
+Just make sure it has an antenna.

 +  Colour in the robot picture and cut it out carefully.